 The Board encourages all unit owners to consider investing in a small CCTV camera system and/or alarm system to protect their individual units.
 SDF is equipped with a camera system that is evolving and events can be reviewed as required.
 Please contact a Board member should the need arise.

-No picnics or barbeques are permitted in the common areas.
+The use of the Arboretum for accepted family activities is limited to 9am until 7pm daily.
+No activities should be undertaken which would damage the trees or plants on the common land.
+Barbeques are not permitted in the common areas.
 No vehicles, goods or other items shall be placed in the common areas to interfere with the access to or from any part of the property.
 No resident shall disconnect, tamper with, alter or repair any electrical circuits, cables, well pump or pipes in the common areas.
 Privately owned children’s play equipment, barbeques, boats, chairs, tables or any other personal items placed on any common areas will be removed and disposed of at the Owners’ expense.
 It is also forbidden to use tarpaulin material to cover any personal assets anywhere on the Farm, or on balconies or patios.

 Complaints of undue noise should come from at least three households in written form made to the Directors.